Farmhouse Decor for Cozy Mountain Living

 Don’t be afraid to use different tile styles in your bathroom to define each space and add visual interest.
-For example, subway tile on the shower wall, pebbled shower floor and wood-look tile throughout will make a striking statement.
+For example, a subway tile on the shower wall, pebbled shower floor, and wood-look tile throughout will make a striking statement.

 Be sure to make use of open shelving wherever possible.
 It makes the room seem larger, and it’s a great way to display your prettiest lotions, potions, towels and baskets.